-Topics include analyzing the issues in the social responsibilities of business, ethics in promotion, distribution, processing, research, product development, honesty and fairness, accounting, finance, and production.
-A study of federal legislation that created agencies to force business to act in socially responsible ways.
+Includes an analysis of the issues in the social responsibilities of business, ethics in promotion, distribution, processing, research, product development, honesty and fairness, accounting, finance, and production.
+Includes a study of federal legislation that created agencies to force business to act in socially responsible ways.
 Prerequisites: Senior standing or instructor's permission.